-the experts at Amsterdam took note of concerns related to the CREDIBILITY of the Convention and its implementation e.g. ambiguous objectives, lack of representativeness, perceptions of bias and whereas and whereas we specifically noted that
+the experts at Amsterdam took note of concerns related to the CREDIBILITY of the Convention and its implementation e.g. ambiguous objectives, lack of representativeness, perceptions of bias and whereas and whereas we specifically noted that i. for a Site to be credible, the original values must be, and be seen to be, preserved and indeed enhanced by fully meeting the conditions of integrity and authenticity.

-INSCRIPTION IS, AND MUST BE SEEN TO BE, PART OF A PROCESS, NOT AN ISOLATED EVENT, PRECEDED AND FOLLOWED BY STEPS IN AN EVOLVING CONTINUUM CONCEPTUALISED AS A VERY LONG-TERM COMMITMENT.
+INSCRIPTION IS, AND MUST BE SEEN TO BE, PART OF A PROCESS, NOT AN ISOLATED EVENT, PRECEDED AND FOLLOWED BY STEPS IN AN EVOLVING CONTINUUM CONCEPTUALISED AS A VERY LONG-TERM COMMITMENT, ii. the management must be, and be seen to be, interdisciplinary and intersectorial iii. local participation is essential